HongHuangNeu/Synchronous-Louvain/README.md

 ###For node 2:

 If he stays in the current community, the gain is 0 because you are doing nothing(removing a node from the community of its own and then add it to the community of its own).
-If he joins community 5, the weight from community 5 to node 2 is 3.0, so k_i_in is 3.0, the gain of modularity(ignore the scalar 1/2m) is k_i_in-(sima_tot*k_i)/m=3.0-(10.0*4.0)/12=3-10/3=-1/3<0.
+If he joins community 5, the weight from community 5 to node 2 is 3.0, so k_i_in is 3.0, the gain of modularity(ignore the scalar 1/2m) is k_i_in-(sima_tot*k_i)/m=3.0-(10.0*4.0)/12=3-10/3=-1/3.
+Smaller than 0.

 So node 2 should stay in his original community
 =======